CharlesCage/burstrender/README.md

 1. If you don't already have git installed, install it with `sudo apt install git`.

 2. Clone this repo into somewhere safe, like maybe underneath `~/github` in your home folder.
-It doesn't matter where you put it, but this is probably the easiest.
+It doesn't matter where you put it, but the instructions here are based on this assumption.
 If you're sitting in the location you want to clone, issue the command `git clone https://github.com/CharlesCage/burstrender`.

 ### Check config.yaml